 Land, for example.
 A LOT of lava flowed into the ocean during the LERZ eruption: 875 acres (3.5 km^2) of new lava delta was created.
 Some of this delta may collapse into the ocean again, but at the end of the day the Big Island will probably have grown by about one square mile!

 (Video credit: StrangeHawaii).
-Check out the first 7 minutes of this video to see what the hike to Pohoiki from Mackenzie State Park is like.
+Check out the first 7 minutes of this video to see what the hike to Pohoiki from MacKenzie State Park is like.